ProspersMartin/StillCo_Final_Project_Backend/README.md

 Python, SQL, MySQL, SQLAlchemy, Flask, and Postman were used for this application's Back End development.

 ## Deployment
 The Back End was initially developed on gitpod.
 However, it was deployed via Heroku.
+If you would like to view it on gitpod, click the button above.